1983 World Series of Poker

 The 1983 World Series of Poker (WSOP) was a series of poker tournaments held from May 9 to May 12, 1983, at Binion's Horseshoe.

-Preliminary events
+Events

+There were 13 preliminary events at the 1983 WSOP.
+After the Main Event, there were two other tournaments on the schedule.
+This was the first World Series of Poker where the Main Event was not the final tournament.

 Main Event

 There were 108 entrants to the main event.
-Each paid $10,000 to enter the tournament.
+Each paid $10,000 to enter the tournament, with the top 9 players finishing in the money.
 Doyle Brunson fell just short in his attempt to win the main event for what would have been a record-tying third time when he finished third.
 Rod Peate and Tom McEvoy went on to play the longest heads-up match in World Series history until 2006.
 The match lasted over seven hours.
 McEvoy emerged victorious becoming the first player to win the main event via a satellite tournament.
 Donnacha O'Dea was the first foreign player ever to place in the money at the WSOP.